Unsupervised Monocular Road Segmentation for Autonomous Driving via Scene Geometry: Related Work

 \subsection{Unsupervised Semantic Segmentation}

-A significant line of research applies self-supervised learning to vision transformers (ViT), with DINO~\citep{caron2021emerging} pioneering this approach, marking a major advancement in unsupervised semantic segmentation (USS).
-Building on this, several recent methods ~\citep{Yin2022top-down, wang2022discovery, Hamilton2022distilling,Seong2023hidden, Li2023Adaptive, Sick2024depth, Kim2024Expand} adopt a self-supervised pretrained ViT, i.e. DINO as their backbone.
-A prominent example is STEGO ~\citep{Hamilton2022distilling}, which utilizes knowledge distillation to learn the correspondences between features extracted from DINO and introduces a novel contrastive loss function.
-There are other works that formulate unsupervised segmentation as a contrastive learning problem ~\citep{Van2021proposals, Hamilton2022distilling, Seong2023hidden, Bao2025Context}.
-For instance, Van Gansbeke et al.~\citep{Van2021proposals} propose a method that pulls pixel embeddings within the same object together, and pushes those from different objects apart.
-Beyond contrastive learning, another significant direction ~\citep{Lin2021superpixel, wang2022discovery, Melas2022localization, Aflalo2023Deepcut, Singh2023FODVid} explores spectral clustering for USS.
-For instance, FODVid~\citep{Singh2023FODVid} is an approach for unsupervised video object segmentation that uses DINO output features and the related optical flow to construct an adjacency graph, from which preliminary object masks are obtained via graph-cut.
+Several recent methods~\citep{Yin2022top-down, wang2022discovery, Hamilton2022distilling, Seong2023hidden, Li2023Adaptive, Sick2024depth, Kim2024Expand} adopt a self-supervised pretrained ViT, such as DINO~\citep{caron2021emerging}, as their backbone.
+A prominent example is STEGO~\citep{Hamilton2022distilling}, which employs knowledge distillation to learn correspondences between features extracted from DINO and introduces a novel contrastive loss function.
+There are also works that formulate unsupervised segmentation as a contrastive learning problem~\citep{Van2021proposals, Hamilton2022distilling, Seong2023hidden, Bao2025Context}.
+For instance, Van Gansbeke et al.~\citep{Van2021proposals} propose a method that pulls pixel embeddings belonging to the same object closer together while pushing embeddings from different objects further apart.
+Beyond contrastive learning, another significant research direction~\citep{Lin2021superpixel, wang2022discovery, Melas2022localization, Aflalo2023Deepcut, Singh2023FODVid} explores spectral clustering for unsupervised semantic segmentation (USS).
+For example, FODVid~\citep{Singh2023FODVid} addresses unsupervised video object segmentation by using DINO features and optical flow to construct an adjacency graph, from which preliminary object masks are obtained via graph cuts.
+While these approaches target general semantic segmentation, they are not specifically tailored to autonomous driving scenarios.
+In contrast, our method is explicitly designed for road scene videos.
+Moreover, it does not rely on a specific segmentation backbone and can be readily adapted to both lightweight models and more accurate, resource-demanding architectures.